xta0/Machine-Learning-Course/README.md

 ## Octave

 The code is writtern in Octave.
 [Octave](http://www.gnu.org/software/octave/) is a scientific programming language（open sourced） similar to Matlab.
-If you have matlab installed on your computer, you can also use Maltab for this course.

 For MacOS users, Octave can be installed through HomeBrew:

 ```
 brew install octave